exasol/postgresql-virtual-schema/doc/extension_store/README.md

 ## Delete Process

 1. Run `drop.connection` SQL statements.
-1. If no other VS uses this configuration:
+1. Check if the extension version is still (e.g. in other VS).
+If no other VS uses this configuration:
     1. Run `drop.configuration` SQL statements.
-    1. Delete JARs from BucketFS (using stored paths)
+    1. Delete all files for the extension prefix from BucketFS

 ## Open Points

 * Current JSON structure and property names is just a draft and open for discussion!
 * What happens if the Adapter Schema or other resources already exists?
 * Simplify process by auto-generating names, e.g. `connectionName`, `adapterScriptName`.
-* How to detect if another VS already has installed some JARs?
+* How to detect if another extension / version already has installed some files?
+    * All files for an extension and version are stored in the same prefix, so there are no conflicts.
 * How to handle when parameters with `scope=configuration` are added in newer versions?
     * Don't allow this?
 Prompt the user for new values?
 * Allow renaming the VIRTUAL SCHEMA by updating?